 Our programme of induction begins when a child is registered with the school.
 Our 'New Parents/Carers' meeting is held midway through the Summer term in the evening.
 At this meeting, you will have a chance to meet some of the school personnel, have specific information given to you about the school and have your questions answered.
 Please note this is an important meeting to attend.
+It is also an opportunity to meet our school governors and our PTA, which is called the FTS (Friends of Trafalgar School).

 We operate a comprehensive induction programme during the first few weeks of the Autumn term for children new to Reception.
-Details of this are sent to you upon receipt of confirmation of a place at this school.
+This includes visits to the preschools as well as the opportunity for a home visit.
+Details are sent to you upon receipt of confirmation of a place at this school.

 If your child has any Special Educational Needs, a Disability or serious medical needs then please inform the School Office as soon as your place has been confirmed.
+This allows us to be prepared for your child.